7000

 18 semester credit hours of graduate counseling coursework.

-Study of social, cultural and gender differences and issues related to counseling clients with various backgrounds, beliefs and concerns.
-Includes multicultural counseling techniques.
+Study of individual identities and experiences related to counseling clients with various backgrounds, beliefs and concerns.
+Includes effective counseling techniques.

 Topics designed around special theories, practices or interests in the field of counseling.